Denis Voronenkov: Investigation

 Pavlo Parshov's papers issued by UNG.

 In March 2017 the Ukrainian National Guard (UNG) identified the perpetrator of the crime as Pavlo Parshov (Павло Паршов), a 28-year-old far-right Ukrainian nationalist and former member of the National Guard who was previously suspected in a money-laundering case.
 He died in custody in intensive care unit from wounds sustained at the scene.
 His nom de guerre was the Boxer.

-The same month Ukrainian MIA placed on its wanted list Parshov's suspected co-conspirator Yaroslav Levenets (Ярослав Левенец) who previously fought in the war in Donbas in the far-right nationalist Right Sector group and had history of arrests for various crimes in the past.
+Also in march 2017 Ukrainian MIA placed on its wanted list Parshov's suspected co-conspirator Yaroslav Levenets (Ярослав Левенец) who previously fought in the war in Donbas in the far-right nationalist Right Sector group and had history of arrests for various crimes in the past.
+Just only eight days before the murder he was detained by law enforcers for illegal weapon possession and was subsequently released.
+Because he failed to appear for questioning as a suspect, a warrant for his arrest was issued on August 2017.
+In May 2023, law enforcement authorities requested an extension of the warrant because the suspect’s whereabouts remained unknown.
+The District Court in Kyiv denied the request to extend the warrant because the suspect was serving in the military, had been awarded the Order of Bogdan Khmelnytsky, 3rd Class, and had received a Ukrainian passport in Dnipro in September 2022.
+In summer 2025 he took command of the 1st Mechanized Battalion of the Azov-linked 3rd Separate Assault Brigade.

 In September 2017 Ukrainian prosecutor's office announced that Vladimir Tyurin (a thief in law who was in relationship with Maria Maksakova Jr. before she married Voronenkov) was hired by Oleg Feoktistov (Олег Феоктистов), a Russian FSB officer, to organize the assassination of Voronenkov.
 The latter was said to be at odds with Feoktistov.
 The investigation did not provide any evidence.'